Sit to Stand Exercise for Seniors: A Great Way to Improve Mobility

 Those muscles are needed to increase mobility and independence as well as improve balance.

-We give an overview of the exercise instructions, recommendations for how many repetitions to do, and tips on how to keep your older adult safe while exercising.
+Here at The Daily Caring, we provide an overview of exercise instructions, recommendations on how many repetitions to do, and tips on keeping older adults safe while exercising.

 Advertisement